vickmuir/Backup/expanding-evault-capacity.md

 ---
 {:new_window: target="_blank"}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}

-# Expanding EVault Capacity
+# Expanding Vault Capacity

-Current {{site.data.keyword.BluSoftlayer_full}} users are able to expand the size of their Vault up to 4000 GB.
+Current {{site.data.keyword.BluSoftlayer_full}} users are able to expand the size of their vault up to 4000 GB.
 They don't need to create a duplicate or manually migrate data to a larger volume.
 There’s no outage or lack of access to the vault while the limit increase takes effect.

 ## Ordering an increase